 How the Seasonal Color Calendar Works

-Landscape professionals can extend the blooming stage by using special selections and deadheading.
+Landscape professionals can extend the blooming stage by deadheading.
 Bolting is an ongoing problem with annual flower beds.
 The telltale sign of bolting is when a plant suddenly send tall flower spikes from what was compact foliage as the energy expended is stolen from the plant.
 The vigor of a bolting plant is greatly reduced.
 If gardeners snip away these soon-to-be seed heads before they set, bolting can be delayed for weeks.
 Without dead-heading, the plant accepts the life cycle as complete and fades quickly.
 With dead-heading, gardeners can keep plants blooming for months rather than weeks.

 So the annual calendar year runs like this:

 • Late Winter/Early Spring – Cool season annuals are in all their glory and Spring-flowering annuals can be started from seed indoors

 • Spring – Warm season annuals can be planted outdoors and expected to bloom until the dog days of summer.
 Cool season annuals begin to die from the heat.